article Part 6 of 6

 You can follow all the guidelines in this guide, but the only way to know if your site is actually accessible is to test it.
 A combination of automated tools and manual testing gives you the best coverage.

-Here's the reality: automated tools can catch maybe 20–50% of accessibility issues.
+Here's the reality: according to WebAIM's analysis of automated testing tools, they can catch around 20–50% of accessibility issues (the exact figure varies by site type and tool combination).
 The rest require human judgment—like whether alt text is meaningful, whether the tab order makes sense, or whether the site is usable with a screen reader.

 So you need both: automated tools for efficiency, and manual testing for thoroughness.